Shaligram: Use

 Unlike murtis, shaligrama shilas can be worshipped in individual residencies alongside temples, can be carried away from one place to another easily and can be worshipped as long as the chakra inside it has not been broken or cracked.
 Apart from the traditional upacharas (articles of worship) whose number varies from five, 10, 16 to 18, worship of a shaligrama shila requires only tulasi leaves and water poured from a Dakshinavarti Shankh (special conchshell) for ablution compared to an murti which requires upacharas of monetary value like robes and jewellery.
 Hence worship of shaligrama shila can be afforded by people even in times of hardship and distress as the only mode of worship.

 Hindus hailing from South India bedeck idols of Vishnu with a garland made of 108 shaligrama shilas.
 Bengali Hindus observe a ceremony called Svastyayana in which 108 or 1008 tulasi leaves anointed with sandalwood paste are offered on a shaligrama shila with the aim of healing diseases or being delivered from troubles.
 This can be accompanied by Chandipatha (ritualistic recitation of the Devi Mahatmya) once, thrice or five times; worshipping one or four clay Shivalingas and chanting the mantras of Durga and Vishnu 108 or 1008 times.

-On February 2, 2023 a shaligram rock from Nepal was brought to Ayodhya in India, where it will be hewn to form the main deity in the under-construction Ram Temple.
+The Shaligram Pooja Vidhi, a reverent process of worshipping Lord Vishnu, unfolds through a series of sacred steps designed to honor this divine manifestation.
+Begin the Shaligram Pooja by invoking Lord Vishnu's presence with heartfelt prayers.
+Gently bathe the Shaligram in water or milk, symbolizing purification, then dry it and adorn with a clean cloth and sandalwood paste.
+Offer flowers, fruits, incense, and light a lamp, signifying the elements and devotion.
+Chant Vishnu-related mantras or prayers, focusing on the deity's virtues.
+Conclude with an Aarti, using the lit lamp to circle the Shaligram, expressing reverence.
+Share the offerings as Prasad, distributing the blessings received.